AtsukoCoffey/healthy-food-club/README.md

 ## Where To Find us
-This feature is showing contact information and map of the venue.
+This feature shows contact information and map of the venue.
 Added a link under the contact information section, I want to lead users back into the form section again.

-I had a problem with google map, Google Lighthouse audit pointed out about third party cookies in this map.
-[BUGS - Remove Third-party Cookies, Google Map](#bugs-map)
+I had a problem with Google Maps, Google Lighthouse audit pointed out third party cookies in this map.
+[BUGS - Remove Third-party Cookies, Google Maps](#bugs-map)
 ![Where to find us](assets/images/readme-img/feat-wheretofind1.webp "Where to find us")
 ![Where to find us](assets/images/readme-img/feat-wheretofind2.webp "Where to find us")